EmilyQiRabbit/RustChinese/4-Understanding-Ownership/2-What-Is-Ownership.md

 let x = 5;
 let y = x;
 ```

-TODOs👇format
-Listing 4-2: Assigning the integer value of variable x to y
+Listing 4-2: Assigning the integer value of variable `x` to `y`

-We can probably guess what this is doing: “bind the value 5 to x; then make a copy of the value in x and bind it to y.”
-We now have two variables, x and y, and both equal 5.
-This is indeed what is happening, because integers are simple values with a known, fixed size, and these two 5 values are pushed onto the stack.
+We can probably guess what this is doing: “bind the value `5` to `x`; then make a copy of the value in `x` and bind it to `y`.”
+We now have two variables, `x` and `y`, and both equal `5`.
+This is indeed what is happening, because integers are simple values with a known, fixed size, and these two `5` values are pushed onto the stack.

 Now let’s look at the `String` version: